Lying on a Resume (2022 Study)

 Long term unemployment is the main reason for lying.
 About 37% of respondents chose this answer, nearly double the second most common reason.
 It resonated more with Boomers (nearly 50%) and the least with Gen Z (26%).

 Desperate times call for desperate measures.
-But—not for all.
+But not for all.

 So, who doesn’t lie and why?

 The most significant factor for why people didn’t lie is they didn’t want to be dishonest (38%).
+Coming in as the second most significant reason—they didn’t want to get caught in the lie (31%).

 24% of respondents also stated they didn’t lie because they were qualified for the position.
 Flip that number and we see that 75% of respondents didn’t feel qualified for the job and still chose not to lie.